jatupan1989/boomjum1989/User-interface.md

     - For any changes to be permanent, you need to click the padlock.
 * Force a reload the web page.
 The web page will reload if needed when you close the popup menu, but you can force a reload while the popup menu is opened in order to see the effects of your changes.
 * Revert all rules.
 Clicking this button will cause all temporary rules to be wiped out.
 Only the permanent rules will be active in the matrix.
+* Last button is to bring up more options, which are explained below.